electron/electron/docs/api/environment-variables.md

 Prints Chrome's internal logging to the console.

+### `ELECTRON_DEBUG_DRAG_REGIONS`

+Adds coloration to draggable regions on `BrowserViews` on macOS - draggable regions will be colored green and non-draggable regions will be colored green to aid debugging.

+### `ELECTRON_DEBUG_NOTIFICATIONS`

+Adds extra debugging logs to Notification lifecycles on macOS to aid in debugging.

 ### `ELECTRON_LOG_ASAR_READS`

 When Electron reads from an ASAR file, log the read offset and file path to